 \section{Conclusion}

-From a system and engineering design perspective, this work demonstrates that large-scale artificial neural systems, once training is completed, are not irreducible black-box monoliths.
-Instead, at the parameter level, they naturally give rise to structural units that can be stably identified and effectively exploited.
-These structures are not introduced by externally imposed rules, but are the inevitable outcome of the long-term action of gradient reinforcement and suppression in learning dynamics.
+From the perspective of system and engineering design, this work shows that large-scale artificial neural systems, after training is completed, are not indivisible black-box entities.
+At the parameter level, the dynamics of learning have already naturally deposited a number of stable substructures.
+These structures are not introduced by external design rules; rather, they are statistical outcomes formed through long-term iterations of gradient reinforcement and suppression.

-The posterior structural perspective adopted in this paper provides a practical and feasible pathway for analyzing and handling existing models.
-Because activation traces and gradient histories from the training phase are typically unavailable once a model is deployed, engineering practice should not attempt to reconstruct or retrace the training process itself.
-Rather, by performing statistical annealing directly on the trained parameter matrices, one can extract the effective structures that have been genuinely confirmed by learning, without relying on any historical training information.
-In this sense, structural restructuring should be understood as a form of \emph{post-training static analysis}, rather than an intrusive modification of the original training pipeline.

-Furthermore, the structures obtained after annealing naturally induce modular partitions and dependency relations in the graph-theoretic sense.
-These modules exhibit a degree of functional self-containment, while the directed relations among them encode stable forward dependency orders.
-Although this work does not attempt a quantitative characterization of the numerical dynamics during training, the revealed structural decomposition already provides direct guidance for the engineering realization of inference systems, including blockwise independent execution, module-level parallel scheduling, and progressive inference under resource constraints.

-From the viewpoint of system evolution, the conclusions of this work point to a development path distinct from the continued expansion of monolithic model size.
-As model scale increases, the primary engineering bottleneck gradually shifts away from parameter count itself toward modes of structural execution and scheduling efficiency.
-By explicitly identifying and consolidating, at the post-training stage, the effective structures that have already emerged during learning, it becomes possible to significantly improve system scalability, maintainability, and long-term evolutionary potential, without sacrificing model capability.
+Accordingly, the structural restructuring proposed in this paper should not be interpreted as a new model-construction method, but rather as a form of \emph{post-training static analysis}.
+At the deployment stage of a model, there is no need to revisit the training trajectory or reconstruct the history of gradient updates.
+Using only the parameter matrix obtained after training, one can statistically distinguish between dependencies that have been confirmed through the learning process and parameter components that have not developed structural influence.
+The structure is not designed; it is revealed.

+The graph structure that emerges after annealing naturally induces, in the graph-theoretic sense, a modular partition together with an ordering of dependencies.
+An inference system that originally operates as a monolithic operator can therefore be reorganized, without changing its input--output interface or its overall computational semantics, into several relatively self-contained sub-operator systems.
+Such a decomposition provides a direct engineering pathway for block-wise execution, module-level parallel scheduling, and progressive inference under resource-constrained environments.